 The west central Minnesota Labor Force Development Council (LFDC) is a voluntary association composed of leaders from business and industry, PreK-12 education, colleges and universities, economic development, government, jobs and training, labor and other organizations that have a critical interest in assuring that the region has a sufficient supply of skilled labor to facilitate long term economic vitality.
-The mission of the council is to help residents of the region fulfill their aspirations while ensuring that the region’s workforce meets the needs of employers.

 - Generates a vision and plan to assure that the region’s labor supply meets the needs of its economy.